Ok survival may be a bit extreme, as you know Lytham Festival is like no other, no need for baby wipes, dry shampoo or using eco toilets.

-Footwear……….no need for spike heels, apart from anything else you wont be popular should you step on someone toes, you can still look great in trendy flats or athleisure type shoes.
+Footwear……….no need for spike heels, apart from anything else you wont be popular should you step on someone toes, you can still look great in trendy flats or trainers, believe it you will THANK me !

-Because we are in the North of England, the weather is VERY changeable and even though it can be balmy early evening it can turn cold when the sun goes down, so suggest a light top, something warm for later and a waterproof layer, because we are renown for a bit of rain.
+Clothing………….. the weather is VERY changeable and even though it can be balmy early evening it can turn cold when the sun goes down, so suggest a light top, something warm for later and a waterproof layer, because we are known for a bit of rain.
 It can also be windy even though it is enclosed we are right on the coast.
 On the flip side, put on sunscreen and a hat/cap as it can still be hot early evening.
 If it is warm keep hydrated with water from various concessions around the site.

 You could elevate your experience at various levels, with some fabulous options for 2018 with VIP Lounge, VIP Garden and VIP Club

-The key to this is PLANNING, if coming by car, public transport, or being dropped off you need to have it locked down BEFORE you come, there are road closures in operation from Wednesday to Sunday, all details are here https://www.lythamfestival.com/about-us/festival-information/
+The key to this is PLANNING, if coming by car, public transport, or being dropped off you need to have it locked down BEFORE you come, there are road closures in operation from Wednesday to Sunday, Click HERE for the Festivals Getting Here Page

 Insider tip if being dropped off picked up, Lytham Hospital is a good meeting place FY8 5EE if coming from Preston side and the back of Lowther Gardens/Lytham Cricket & Sports Club FY8 5QD if coming from Blackpool

 Food & Drink